mrled/hugo-theme-cistercian/readme.md

 * Commit and push the changes
 * Update `exampleSite/go.mod` to require the new version --
   this is not technically required, but is good practice
+* Add to version history (previous section in README)
 * `git tag v4.2.0`
 * `git push origin v4.2.0`